 - Anne of France, daughter of Louis XI, was married at 13 to Pierre de Beaujeu, a man 22 years her senior.
 This potential disaster ended in a loving and respectful partnership.

 - Louis XII and Anne of Brittany: he was so smitten with her that this notorious womanizer became a very faithful husband, and Queen Anne seemed to have enjoyed their marriage as well, despite some quarrels over her duchy.

 - While it took time, Louis XVI and Marie Antoinette were described as having this relationship.
 Louis was so enchanted with her that he refused to take a mistress, something that was unheard of and he was ridiculed for it.

 - Gilbert de Lafayette and Adrienne de Noailles.
 When the marriage was arranged, she was 15, he - 17.
 Just for money, of course (from her side - or the side of her parents, that is).
-You can guess how it went from there on, so just pointing out the more prominent parts.
-When Lafayette was imprisoned and she was about to be executed (revolution will not be civilised, after all) she was writing to the revolutionary tribune to save her husband, after the death penalty was substituted for imprisonment, she was released from custody and her only request was to be imprisoned in the same castle, as the Lafayette, and when she died, he wrote, that gone is the bigger and better part of me."
+You can guess how it went from there on, so just pointing out the more prominent parts: when Lafayette was imprisoned and she was about to be executed (the revolution will not be civilised, after all), she wrote to the revolutionary tribune to save her husband.
+After the death penalty was substituted for imprisonment, she was released from custody and her only request was to be imprisoned in the same castle as Lafayette.
+When she died, he wrote that "gone is the bigger and better part of me."
 When he died nearly 26 years later, he was clutching a locket with her portrait and an inscription of something she had said when they were first married: "Je suis toute à vous" ("I am all yours.")
-If you wrote a book with such events now, one would undoubtedly be accused of sentimentalism in the terminal stage.
+If you wrote a book with such events now, you would undoubtedly be accused of sentimentalism in the terminal stage.
 Reality ensues, indeed...